mark-watson/Java-AI-Book/manuscript/wordnet.md

 ~~~~~~~~

 The following UML class diagram shows this public API for the example code.
-There is only one source file in this example **WordNetAndOpenNlpExample.java** because our goal here is not building a reusable library, rather to provide a short example and started project for your own experiments.
+There is only one source file in this example **WordNetAndOpenNlpExample.java** because our goal here is not building a reusable library, rather to provide a short example and a "starter project" for your own experiments.
 That said this project does get installed as a local Maven library so you can require the library and call **getHypernyms** and **getSynonyms** in other projects.
 I will later suggest further projects in the wrap-up.

 ![UML class diagram for WordNet example](images/wordnet-uml.png)